Amazon cover image

 Image from Amazon.com

-Dynamic documents with R and knitr / Yihui Xie.
+Dynamic Documents with R and Knitr.

-By: Series: Chapman & Hall/CRC the R series (CRC Press)Publisher: Boca Raton : CRC Press, Taylor & Francis, [2014]Description: xxv, 190 pages ; 24 cmContent type:
+By: Series: Chapman & Hall/CRC the R series (CRC Press)Publisher: Boca Raton : CRC Press, Taylor & Francis, 2014Description: xxv, 190 pages ; 24 cmContent type:

 • text